sipsorcery-org/sipsorcery/docfx/articles/sipuseragent.md

 #### Attended Transfer

-An Attend Transfer is more complicated than a Blind Transfer and involves co-ordinating 3 call legs (see [call flow](attendedtransfer.md#call-flow)).
+An Attended Transfer is more complicated than a Blind Transfer and involves co-ordinating 3 call legs (see [call flow](attendedtransfer.md#call-flow)).

 An Attended Transfer proceeds as follows: